garfix/richard/README.md

 ## Example grammar

-Showing part of the grammar that mimics a CHAT-80 dialog:
+Showing part of the grammar that mimics a CHAT-80 dialog.
+Each rule has a syntactic rewrite part, a semantic attachment, and a set of inferences that create facts in the sentence context.

 ~~~python
 def get_grammar():